rkendall/visible-react/README.md

 ## What Is Visible React?

-Include **Visible React** in your React project, and a monitor window will open whenever your project launches in dev mode.
+Include **Visible React** in your React project, and a monitor window will open whenever your project launches in a development environment.
 (You must disable your browser's popup blocker to enable the window.)
 The monitor provides a visualization of the lifecycle events in every component mounted in your app.
 It will also warn you about components that are rerendering uncessarily, potentially slowing performance.
-In production mode, it will provide a means for avoiding these unnecessary rerenders.
+In a production environment, it optionally provides a means for avoiding these unnecessary rerenders.

 ## Why Visible React?